Naturism Fetish

 Cultural & subcultural evolution

-- 1778: the word naturisme first appears, used by the French-speaking Belgian Jean Baptiste Luc Planchon to advocate nudity as a route to healthy living (hygiène de vie), per Wikipedia's history of naturism.
+- 1778: the word naturisme first appears, used by the French-speaking Belgian Jean Baptiste Luc Planchon in a medical treatise advocating a natural, healthy way of living (hygiène de vie); the term only became synonymous with nakedness at the close of the 19th century, per Wikipedia's history of naturism.

-- 1891: the earliest known naturist club, the Fellowship of the Naked Trust, is founded in British India by Charles Edward Gordon Crawford (dissolved by 1894).
+- 1891: the earliest documented naturist club, the Fellowship of the Naked Trust, is founded at Matheran in British India by Charles Edward Gordon Crawford, a Bombay Civil Service judge; it began with only three members and dissolved after Crawford's transfer, around 1894.

 - 1902–1906: in Germany, Dr Heinrich Pudor coins Nacktkultur ("nude culture"), and Richard Ungewitter becomes a leading organiser of Freikörperkultur (FKK), "free body culture," rooted in the Lebensreform movement's response to industrial life.